+Why significant

-Why significant How our audit addressed the key audit matter At 30 June 2023 the Group's consolidated statement We evaluated the Group's assessment of of financial position includes property, plant and indicators of impairment or impairment reversal equipment of \$12,996 million, goodwill of \$686 and the Group's calculations of the recoverable million and other intangible assets of \$32 million.
-The amount of each CGU within their impairment Group is required to assess for indicators of testing. impairment and impairment reversal at each With the involvement of our valuation reporting period.
-Where an indicator of impairment or specialists, we assessed the reasonableness of impairment reversal exists for a cash generating unit the Board approved cash flow projections, the ('CGU'), an impairment test is performed for that value ascribed to unmined resources, CGU.
-For CGUs containing goodwill, an impairment test is performed at least annually. assumptions used in the impairment models.
+At 30 June 2023 the Group's consolidated statement of financial position includes property, plant and equipment of \$12,996 million, goodwill of \$686 million and other intangible assets of \$32 million.
+The Group is required to assess for indicators of impairment and impairment reversal at each reporting period.
+Where an indicator of impairment or impairment reversal exists for a cash generating unit ('CGU'), an impairment test is performed for that CGU.
+For CGUs containing goodwill, an impairment test is performed at least annually.

 As at 30 June 2023:

 - a.
-An assessment of the indicators of impairment or impairment reversal was required to be undertaken by the Group and impairment testing was performed for the Lihir and Telfer CGUs, as set out in Note 12 of the financial report. - b.
-The Red Chris and Brucejack CGUs have been tested for impairment due to the associated goodwill balances. - c.
+An assessment of the indicators of impairment or impairment reversal was required to be undertaken by the Group and impairment testing was performed for the Lihir and Telfer CGUs, as set out in Note 12 of the financial report. - The Red Chris and Brucejack CGUs have been tested for impairment due to the associated goodwill balances. - c.
 On 15 May 2023, the Group entered into a binding Scheme Implementation Deed ('SID') with Newmont Corporation ('Newmont') to acquire 100% of issued share capital of the Group.
 The consideration under the SID represents a premium over the net assets of the Group as at 30 June 2023.
 Accordingly, the Group considered if previous impairment of the Telfer and Lihir CGU assets, other than goodwill, should be reversed, concluding that an impairment reversal was not required.